m4ttsch/omscs-notes-notes/computer-networks/internet-surveillance-and-censorship.md

 The strategy used by Augur takes advantage of the fact that any packet that is sent by a host is assigned a unique 16-bit IP identifier (“IP ID”), which the destination host can use to reassemble a fragmented packet.
 This IP ID should be different for the packets that are generated by the same host.
 Although there are multiple methods available to determine the IP ID of a packet (randomly, per-connection counter, etc.), maintaining a single global counter is the most commonly used approach.
 The global counter is incremented for each packet that is generated and helps in keeping track of the total number of packets generated by that host.
 Using this counter, we can determine if and how many packets are generated by a host.

 In addition to the IP ID counter, the approach also leverages the fact that when an unexpected TCP packet is sent to a host, it sends back a RST (TCP Reset) packet.
 It also assumes there is no complex factors involved such as cross-traffic or packet loss.
-Let’s look at two important mechanisms used by the approach:
+Let's look at two important mechanisms used by the approach:

 ### Probing